-Please explain any discrepancies in the body of the Report.
-Statements to be made by Beneficiary Procedures to be carried out and Findings to be confirmed by the Auditor A. Use of the Methodology Procedure: I. The cost accounting practice described below has been in use since [dd Month yyyy].
-The Auditor checked these dates against the documentation the Beneficiary has provided.
+Please Please explain any discrepancies in the body of the Report.
+Staten nents to be made by Beneficiary Procedures to be carried out and Findings to be confirmed by the Auditor A. Use of the Methodology Procedure: I. The cost accounting practice described below has been in use since [dd Month yyyy]. ✓ The Auditor checked these dates against the documentation the Beneficiary has provided.
 II.
 The next planned alteration to the methodology used by the Beneficiary will Factual finding: be from [dd Month yyyy].
-The dates provided by the Beneficiary were consistent with the documentation.
-B. Description of the Methodology Procedure: III.
+1. The dates provided by the Beneficiary were consistent with the documentation.
+B. Des scription of the Methodology Procedure: III.
 The methodology to calculate unit costs is being used in a consistent manner and is reflected in the relevant procedures.
-The Auditor reviewed the description, the relevant manuals and/or internal guidance documents describing the methodology.
-[Please describe the methodology your entity uses to calculate personnel costs, productive hours and hourly rates, present your description to the Auditor and annex it to this certificate] Factual finding: 2.
-The brief description was consistent with the relevant manuals, internal guidance and/or other documentary evidence the Auditor has reviewed. by the liste statement of section "B. Description of the methodology" cannot be endorsed Beneficiary or there is no written methodology to calculate unit costs it should d here below and reported as exception by the Auditor in the main Report of I Findings: 3.
-The methodology was generally applied by the Beneficiary as part of its usual costs accounting practices. ]
+The Auditor reviewed the description, the relevant manuals and/or internal guidance documents describing the methodology. e describe the methodology your entity uses to calculate personnel costs, Factual finding: ^ tive hours and hourly rates, present your description to the Auditor and annex is certificate] 2.
+The brief description was consistent with the relevant manuals, internal guidance and/or other documentary evidence the Auditor has reviewed. by the be liste statement of section "B. Description of the methodology" cannot be endorsed Beneficiary or there is no written methodology to calculate unit costs it should ed here below and reported as exception by the Auditor in the main Report of el Findings: ] 3.
+The methodology was generally applied by the Beneficiary as part of its usual costs accounting practices.